wix-playground/dapperdox/README.md

 ==================================================
 ```

-#### Supported meta data
+#### Supported metadata

 ##### Navigation

-The Navigation meta data entry describes how the page is integrated into the site navigation.
+The Navigation metadata entry describes how the page is integrated into the site navigation.
 The navigation value is a
 path that defines the page placement in the navigation tree.
 With the default theme, guides are placed *before* the
-reference documenation in the navigation.
+reference documentation in the navigation.

-For example, a page containing the meta data `Navigation: Examples/A markdown example` creates a navigation section called
+For example, a page containing the metadata `Navigation: Examples/A markdown example` creates a navigation section called
-*Examples* and places that page beneigth it, with the description *A markdown example*.
+*Examples* and places that page beneath it, with the description *A markdown example*.

 At present there are two limitations:

 1. Only two levels of navigation are supported.
 2. Navigation for guides are listed alphabetically.
 Work is in progress to give authors controll over this order - see [issue #2](https://github.com/zxchris/swaggerly/issues/2).

-Swaggerly currenly only recognises the `Navigation` entry, and will ignore other entries.
+Swaggerly currently only recognises the `Navigation` entry, and will ignore other entries.

 ## Versioning